blaenk/blaenk.github.io/provider/notes/machine-learning.markdown

 It's important to realize that the snooping in this example involves the data set $\mathcal D$.
 The danger of looking at the data set is that we are vulnerable to designing the model or choices in learning according to the idiosyncrasies of the data set, so we are working well _on that_ data set, but we don't know how we'll be doing in another independently generated data set from the same distribution, which would be the out-of-sample.

-On the other hand, we're completely allowed --- encouraged, _ordered_ --- to look at all other information related to the target function and input space, _except for_ the realization of the data set that we're going to use for training, _unless_ we're going to charge accordingly.
+On the other hand, we're completely allowed---encouraged, _ordered_---to look at all other information related to the target function and input space, _except for_ the realization of the data set that we're going to use for training, _unless_ we're going to charge accordingly.
 For example, we may ask: how many inputs do we have, what is the range of the inputs, how did we measure the inputs, are they physically correlated, do we know of any properties that we can apply.
 This is all valid and important for us to zoom-in correctly, since we're not using the data, and are therefore not subject to overfitting the data.
 Instead we're using properties of the target function and input space and therefore improving our chances of picking the correct model. **The problem starts** when we look at the data set and _not_ charge accordingly.

 ### Puzzle 4: Financial Forecasting

 Suppose we want to predict the exchange rate between the US Dollar versus the British Pound.
-We have 8 years worth of daily trading --- about 2,000 data points.
+We have 8 years worth of daily trading---about 2,000 data points.
 Our input-to-output model, where $r$ is the rate, can be expressed as getting the change in rate for the past 20 days, hoping that a particular pattern in the exchange rate will make it more likely that today's change is positive or negative and by how much:

 $$\Delta r_{-20}, \Delta r_{-19}, \dots, \Delta r_{-1} \to \Delta r_0$$